 V. Health Surveillance of Employees

-39. If the hearing of employees is exposed to a noise level that exceeds the lower exposure action value (80 dB(A)), the employer shall provide mandatory health surveillance of employees in accordance with the procedures specified in the relevant regulatory enactments in order to determine, as soon as possible, any hearing impairment caused by noise and to protect the hearing of employees.
+39. If the hearing of employees is exposed to a noise level that exceeds the lower exposure action value (80 dB(A)), the employer shall provide mandatory health surveillance of employees in accordance with the procedures specified in the relevant laws and regulations in order to determine, as soon as possible, any hearing impairment caused by noise and to protect the hearing of employees.

-42. In accordance with the procedures specified in regulatory enactments medical treatment institutions shall provide employees and the employer with information regarding the results of health surveillance, on the necessary medical treatment and the additional examination of the state of health of employees.
+42. In accordance with the procedures specified in laws and regulations, medical treatment institutions shall provide employees and the employer with information regarding the results of health surveillance, on the necessary medical treatment and the additional examination of the state of health of employees.

 43. If the results of the hearing examination of employees indicates that the hearing impairment of an employee has been caused by the noise of the work environment, the employer shall:

 43.1. re-examine the results of the assessment of the risk caused by noise;

 43.2. review measures provided for the prevention and reduction of the risk caused by noise;

 43.3. take into account the recommendations of a doctor certified in occupational diseases or occupational health, a competent specialist or a competent authority in taking measures for the prevention or reduction of the risk caused by noise, and provide a possibility to assign employees to alternative work where they are not exposed to noise;